stepzhou/Jezzball/README.md

 I am finally getting around to finishing it.
 Though I am rewriting the game as my Python style from 1+ year ago was not the greatest.

-jezzball.py -- Rewriting from scratch
-Everything else -- what I had before but am temporarily keeping for reference
+jezzball.py is the new file.
+Everything else is what I had before but am temporarily keeping for reference